MetRiko/mgen/README.md

 ### Commands in one file

 You can create _mgen_ file in the same place when the makefile will be created and put there any commands, separated by enters or spaces.
-When you run mgen with `-c` (clear commands) flag it will be ignore searching _mgen_ file.
+When you run mgen with `-c` (clear commands) flag it will ignore searching _mgen_ file.

 ### Global _vars_ with commands